 – Professor Muhammad Yunus, Nobel Laureate, founder of the Grameen Bank

 - RESULTS was instrumental in forming the first ever Asia Pacific TB Caucus in Sydney in September 2015 - where parliamentarians from across our region committed to drive progress against the tuberculosis epidemic.
 RESULTS Australia played a key role in and provides Secretariat services for the Australian TB Caucus, an all-party group of more than 25 MPs committed to ending TB as an epidemic.

-- RESULTS Australia has worked with researchers and health advocates to maintain and increase Australia’s support for research to find better prevention, diagnostics and treatment for tuberculosis and malaria paid off in March 2015, when the government announced an additional $30 million in TB and malaria research funding, and followed this with a larger commitment announced in April 2018 of $75 million over 5 years.
+- RESULTS Australia has worked with researchers and health advocates to maintain and increase Australia’s support for research to find better prevention, diagnostics and treatment for tuberculosis and malaria.
+In March 2015, when the government announced an additional $30 million in TB and malaria research funding, and followed this with a larger commitment announced in April 2018 of $75 million over 5 years.

-- In 2012, we campaigned for our neighbours in Papua New Guinea to prevent and treat TB, which has resulted in the government investing $11 million into much needed TB services in the remote Western Province, and the National Capital districts, including introduction of the rapid TB diagnostic machine, called Gene Xpert.
+- From 2011, RESULTS has campaigned for increased and improved support to Papua New Guinea to prevent and treat TB, which has resulted in the Australian Government investing more than $60 million into much needed TB services in the remote Western Province, and the National Capital districts, including introduction of the rapid TB diagnostic machine, Gene Xpert.

-- In 2010 RESULTS worked extensively with our partners, The Global Fund to Fight Aids, Tuberculosis and Malaria, and the Australian Government to assign the Debt2Health finance initiative, which resulted in a significant cancellation of Indonesian debt owed to Australia ($75 million), resulting in $37.5 million for lifesaving TB programs.
+- From 2007 to 2010, RESULTS Australia worked with the Global Fund to achieve an agreement between the Australian Government and the Indonesian Government to reach a Debt2Health agreement, which resulted in a cancellation of $75 million of Indonesian debt to Australia, providing for $37.5 million for lifesaving TB programs.

 - Our campaigning was instrumental in Australia announcing a leading pledge of $200 million for Gavi, the Vaccine Alliance in 2011, which means that over seven million vulnerable children will receive lifesaving vaccines.

-- In 2013, our advocacy contributed to the Australian government signing onto the Scaling Up Nutrition (SUN) Framework, a partnership that dedicate significant resources to fighting under-nutrition.
+- In 2013, RESULTS Australia’s advocacy contributed to the Australian government signing onto the Scaling Up Nutrition (SUN) Framework, a partnership that dedicate significant resources to fighting under-nutrition.
 Australia pledged $40 million and committed to reviewing their programming priorities around the region.

 - Our targeted advocacy led to the release of Australia’s first microfinance strategy for the aid program, Financial Services for the Poor, in 2010.
 This Strategy called for a doubling of aid for microfinance to $20 million per year by 2013.

-These are some examples of the impact our citizen advocacy has had.
+These are just some examples of the impact our advocacy has had.
 For more on our recent achievements have a look at our campaign pages.

-And yes, much has been achieved.
-But with tens of thousands of children dying unnecessarily every day and over a billion people suffering the injustice of living in extreme poverty, our work is not done.
+In 32 years, we have many achievements.
+But with 15,000 of children dying unnecessarily every day and nearly a billion people suffering the injustice of living in extreme poverty, our work is not done.

 ‘Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.’ – Margaret Mead